 A close up of the Clips in action

 Using the Awning Clips will actually lock the drum of your awning in place and prevent over-tightening to occur.
-This also means you can still use the ratchet straps if you prefer as they will not over tension, but the use of a spring or something similar at the anchor point is still recommended to take out the shock.
+You can still use the ratchet straps if you prefer as they will not over tension.
+On the other hand, the use of a spring or something similar at the anchor point to take out the shock is a recommendation still.

 The Awning Clips will work with any tie-down system you choose to use

-The hooks are also made here in Australia and manufactured using quality Stainless Steel.
+The hooks are made in Australia and manufactured using quality Stainless Steel.
 There are two in a pack and they come with a lifetime warranty.
-They are lightweight, durable and will not be affected by UV and perish over time like ropes or slings.
+They are lightweight and durable.
+UV will not affect it nor perish over time like ropes or slings.